Cape mayor gives COVID-19 update, talks budget impact

 A challenge for the city, Fox said, will be to balance its budget and find cost-saving solutions.

-"It's going to be deadly to our budget because we depend on sales tax," he said, "and people just aren't out shopping and buying things.
-It's going to make it a tough year for us right now because our fiscal year ends June 30, and we're working on that budget right now.
+Its going to be deadly to our budget because we depend on sales tax, he said, and people just arent out shopping and buying things.
+Its going to make it a tough year for us right now because our fiscal year ends June 30, and were working on that budget right now.
 And there was already a deficit.
 Trying to correct things and cut things next year.
-But then we have to look at the next year and our income is going to be so down, it's really going to be challenge."
+But then we have to look at the next year and our income is going to be so down, its really going to be challenge.

-Fox said this could mean doing business "differently than what we've done" before until the city is able to see its revenues return.
+Fox said this could mean doing business differently than what weve done before until the city is able to see its revenues return.

 Two big-ticket items are the Central Municipal Pool and a new leisure pool proposed near Jefferson Elementary.
-While Fox said he believes school officials want to proceed with the proposal, he's unsure how the city can find the necessary funding with an already-constrained budget now taking an additional economic hit.
+While Fox said he believes school officials want to proceed with the proposal, hes unsure how the city can find the necessary funding with an already-constrained budget now taking an additional economic hit.

 A council retreat scheduled for April 17 will likely be canceled, he said.
 The city is also considering how to implement virtual meetings.
 Advisory committees are not meeting at this time.

-The Southeast Missourian will stream the news conference on www.semissourian.com.
+The Southeast Missourian will stream the news conference on semissourian.com.